Monogamy of highly symmetric states: Kn -Extendibility

 When $\frac{-1}{d^2 - 1} \leq p' \leq 1$, the state $\rho$ is positive semi-definite and unit trace, and hence a quantum state.
 The parameters $p$ of \cref{eq:isotropicStates_proj} and $p'$ of \cref{eq:isotropicStates} are related via

 and an isotropic state $\rho$ becomes separable if and only if $p' \leq \frac{1}{d+1}$.

 If we want to formulate a similar optimization problem as in \cref{def:SDPworst} for isotropic states then one should add additional constraints $[\rho_e, U \otimes \bar{U}] = 0$ for every edge $e \in E(K_n)$ and arbitrary unitary $U \in \U_d$, to the optimization problem \eqref{def:SDPworst}.
-Equivalently, we can formulate the problem as the following SDP:
+Equivalently, we can formulate the problem \cref{def:sdp_state_primal} for isotropic states as the following SDP:

 This problem depends on the number of quantum systems $n$ and their dimension $d$.
 The aim is to find a state on a complete graph such that the reduced states between each pair of vertices are as maximally entangled as possible.
 Note that in the previous SDP \eqref{eq:SDP}, the condition $\Tr [\rho] = 1$ is superfluous, and the optimisation problem reduces to: